-- You received the information about Prohibited Conduct during a public awareness event such as "Take Back the Night," candlelight vigil, protest, "survivor speak outs" or other public forums including online forums such as social networking sites or blogs - You received notice of the incident during the student's participation as a subject in an Institutional Review Board-approved human subjects research protocol; - You received notice through an in-class discussion, a class paper, or other academic assignment; or - You are a student employee (e.g., graduate assistant) and you did not receive notice of the incident in your University employment capacity. - If no, proceed with asking Question 4. - (4) Are you the supervisor of either the Complainant or the Respondent, or do you otherwise have the authority to redress the Prohibited Conduct? - If yes, then you must report the incident to a Title IX Official unless you received the information about Prohibited Conduct during a public awareness event such as "Take Back the Night," candlelight vigil, protest, "survivor speak outs" or other public forums including online forums such as social networking sites or blogs, or you received notice of the incident during a person's participation as a subject in an Institutional Review Boardapproved human subjects research protocol; - If no, then the University strongly encourages you to report the information to a Title IX Official even though you are not a Mandatory Reporter with respect to the incident.
+- (3) Is either the Complainant or the Respondent a student? - If yes, then you must report the incident to a Title IX Official21 unless: - You received the information about Prohibited Conduct during a public awareness event such as "Take Back the Night," candlelight vigil, protest, "survivor speak outs" or other public forums including online forums such as social networking sites or blogs - You received notice of the incident during the student's participation as a subject in an Institutional Review Board-approved human subjects research protocol; - You received notice through an in-class discussion, a class paper, or other academic assignment; or - You are a student employee (e.g., graduate assistant) and you did not receive notice of the incident in your University employment capacity. - If no, proceed with asking Question 4. - (4) Are you the supervisor of either the Complainant or the Respondent, or do you otherwise have the authority to redress the Prohibited Conduct? - If yes, then you must report the incident to a Title IX Official unless you received the information about Prohibited Conduct during a public awareness event such as "Take Back the Night," candlelight vigil, protest, "survivor speak outs" or other public forums including online forums such as social networking sites or blogs, or you received notice of the incident during a person's participation as a subject in an Institutional Review Board-approved human subjects research protocol; - If no, then the University strongly encourages you to report the information to a Title IX Official even though you are not a Mandatory Reporter with respect to the incident.
 Employees who have been designated by campus law enforcement as Campus Security Authorities for purposes of compliance with the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act ("Clery Act") should evaluate whether they have an independent obligation to report the incident to campus law enforcement.
-Questions about the reporting obligations of Campus Security Authorities should be directed to Rebekah Epperson, the University's Clery Compliance Coordinator, at rebekahepperson@utc.edu or (423) 425-5961.
+Questions about the reporting obligations of Campus Security Authorities should be directed to Rebekah Epperson, the University's Clery Compliance Coordinator, at rebekah-epperson@utc.edu or (423) 425-5961.